secworks/poly1305/README.md

 # poly1305
-Hardware implementation of the Poly1305 message authentication functiomn.
+Hardware implementation of the Poly1305 message authentication function.

 ## Status